-To load a network from a remote file, select $File \to Import \to Network$ from URL...
+To load a network from a remote file, you can select File \rightarrow Import \rightarrow Network from URL...
 In the import network dialog, insert the appropriate URL, either manually or using URL bookmarks.
 Bookmarked URLs can be accessed by clicking on the arrow to the right of the text field (see the Bookmark Manager in Preferences for more details on bookmarks).
 Also, you can drag and drop links from a web browser to the URL text box.
 Once a URL has been specified, click on the OK button to load the network.